lemur01/ablationAnalysis/README.md

 Computes optical flow statistics for ablation data in microscopy images

-The position of the ablation available computed from a screenshot (the name of the file starts with AP or DV).
+The position of the ablation available computed from a screenshot (the name of the file starts with AP or DV indicating the orientation of the cut).
 The cut is identified and a region of interest is defined around the cut.

 <img src=src/Cut.png width="300" height="300"><img src=src/ROI.png width="300" height="300">